MuhammadTouseeq/MaterialHomeMenu-Library-Dragable-/README.md

 ## Features built in:

-1. Customization of HomeMenus
+1. Material Design HomeMenus
-2. Based on Recycleview
+2. Dragable Menus
+3. Both Vertical and GridMenu
-3. Hide icon from menu is also available
+4. Hide icon from menu is also available
-4. MenuClick event
+5. MenuClick event

 ## Integration